sequelize/umzug/README.md

 Umzug is a framework-agnostic migration tool for Node.
 It provides a clean API for running and rolling back tasks.

+_Note: master represents the next major version of umzug, v3, currently in beta.
+For the stable version, please refer to the [v2.x branch](https://github.com/sequelize/umzug/tree/v2.x)._

 ## Highlights

 * Written in TypeScript - you have built-in typings and auto-completion right in your IDE